rehierl/node-tree-outliner/3-4-0-design-6.md

 may even be empty.

-Note that, under this perspective, sibling sections are seen to be unrelated with each other.
-This is somewhat consistent with the relation of a node tree, as there is no edge (i.e. an explicit relationship) that connects two nodes with each other.
-That is, under the relation of a tree of nodes, siblings are unrelated.
+Note that, under this perspective, sibling sections are seen to be unrelated with each other, which is consistent with the relation of a node tree, as there is no edge (i.e. an explicit relationship) that connects two nodes with each other.
+That is, under the relation of a tree, siblings are unrelated.
 However, siblings still have the same parent node (i.e. an implicit relationship).

 <!-- ======================================================================= -->
 ## inner section